-The position of the disc valve with cylinder 4 in starting position is shown on the sketch.
-There must be an overlapping of 0.5 - 1.0 mm between the bore for the starting air pipe and the recess in the disc valve.
-When this is in order, the breaking pin ø4 x 10 can be bored in.
+On the sketch the position of the disc valve is shown with cylinder 4 in start position.
+There has to be an overlap of 0.5 - 1.0 mm between the bore for the starting air pipe and the recess in the disc valve.
+When this is in order, the breaking pins can be bored in.